 Getting your kids to help out around the house, without you yelling at them, can be one of the most difficult, and frustrating parenting tasks!
 But to ensure the smooth running of your household, it is essential that everyone plays a part in its running – and for kids, that means helping out with the chores.
 Even very young kids can be encouraged to do their jobs about the house, so why not make chores for kids fun with these 8 easy tips, and have some fun while you work?

-But she needed to learn, that she as a child, also has her own chores & her room was one of them.
 Here are my simple tips for making chores for kids a bit of fun.

 1. Make a Chore Chart

 A chart is a fun and visual way to track your child’s chores, while also giving them the independence to complete tasks on their own.
 You could make your own, or download our free chore chart and get started straight away.

 Make tidying up the toys fun, by getting your child to put them into the storage box.
 Younger children could practice counting as they go along, or you can count to 20, and they must have all the toys back in the box before you finish.